PlanktonPlanet/PlanktoScope/documentation/docs/setup/hardware/v2.6/kit/index.md

 Image anode vs cathode

 4. Maintain the LED or the wires with the **third hand**.
-Add some soldering material to both the wires extremities and the pins of the LED and solder the black wire to the anode (small pin) and the red wire to the cathode pin (longer pin).
+Add some soldering material to both the wires extremities and the pins of the LED and solder the ⚫black wire to the anode (small pin) and the 🔴red wire to the cathode pin (longer pin).

 5. Slide the heat srink on the soldering and use the **heat gun** to secure it and make sure <ins>no contact can be made between the 2 pins</ins>.